Students are once again being urged to exercise caution over phone calls asking them to hand over money.

-Students are being warned about a scam that is currently targeting international students across Australia, which in some cases, has left students and their families out of pocket by up to $50,000.
+ANU is aware of a scam that appears to be targeting the University's international students, and in some cases, has left them and their families out of pocket by up to $70,000.

 What is the scam?

-The scammers, who authorities believe are operating outside Australia, contact victims – largely international students – telling them they are allegedly implicated in crimes in China.
-The scammers then coerce the victims into a series of actions and make threats that their families in China will be harmed if they don’t cooperate.
+It's believed the scammers are operating outside Australia.
+They contact victims - largely international students - telling them they are allegedly implicated in crimes such as money laundering in China.
+The scammers then coerce the victims into a series of actions and make threats that their families in China will be harmed if they don't cooperate.
 Similar versions of this scam have been reported in other countries including Canada, New Zealand, Singapore and the United States.
 More information about the scam can be found on the Scam Watch website.

 What does it mean for you?